-Academic advising is available on an individual basis in the Department.
-Individual advising is available to students in order to discuss academic issues such as recommended mathematical skills, theoretical versus applications oriented courses, areas of specialisation, graduate studies and career paths, course choice, assistance with degree program checklists and requirements.
+Academic advising is available on an individual or a group basis in the Department.
+Group advising provides help in choosing courses to fulfil degree requirements.
+Individual faculty advising is available to discuss relevant academic issues such as recommended mathematical skills, theoretical versus applications oriented courses, areas of specialisation, graduate studies and career paths.

-It is ultimately the responsibility of each student to ensure that they meet all degree requirements of both the Department and their home Faculty (i.e., Science and Engineering).
-Written information and program checklists are provided to assist you in making appropriate choices.
+It is ultimately the responsibility of each student to ensure that they meet all degree requirements of both the Department and their home Faculty (i.e., Science and Engineering, Arts, or Atkinson).
+Written information and program check lists are provided to assist you in making appropriate choices.
 It is recommended that you take advantage of advising opportunities to answer any questions you may have.